JonasRock/ARXML_LanguageServer/src/docs/Developing.md

 - lsp::IOHandler: Manages the connection to the socket, as well as reading and writing
 - lsp::LanguageService: Contains main routine and all callbacks
-- lsp::Parser: Manages parsing of messages and management of corresponding callbacks
+- lsp::MessageParser: Manages parsing of messages and management of corresponding callbacks
-- xmlParser: Handles processing of arxml files and provides file information
+- lsp::XmlParser: Handles processing of arxml files and provides file information
-- shortnameStorage: Data structure used for holding parsed arxml data
+- lsp::ShortnameStorage: Data structure used for holding parsed arxml data

 ### Startup ###